Sunnyg23/wdi-group-project/README.md

 ***External API***

 - Perhaps we could source ingredients from an external API, we used a lot of ingredients from Beyond Meat, but they don't have an API for it.
 There are many, but it would have been a lot fo work to implement them.
 - There are other potential uses for external APIs.

 ***External links for more information***

 - We would like to add an ingredients show page and provide more information about ingredients, an API would likely provide these features.

+***User and profile features***

+- We wanted to have more complex user profiles, allowing users to follow each other etc.
+- We also wanted comments and sub-comments, but ran out of time.
+This would require more work on the back end as well as the front.
+Too big a challenge for such a short time.